iGentAI/ferrous/docs/LUA_C_FUNCTION_INTERFACE_CONVENTIONS.md

 ## Overview

-This document defines the conventions for interfacing between the Ferrous Lua VM's register window system and C functions (standard library and custom functions).
+This document defines the conventions for interfacing between the Ferrous Lua VM's transaction-based system and C functions (standard library and custom functions).
 Proper coordination on both sides of this interface is critical for correct behavior.

 ## 1. Core Architectural Principles

-### 1.1 Register Window to Stack Mapping
+### 1.1 Lua 5.1 Stack vs. Ferrous Transaction System

+In official Lua 5.1, C functions directly manipulate the Lua stack through a C API.
+The Ferrous VM adapts this pattern to a transaction-based system for Rust's safety guarantees while preserving the same semantics:

 ```
 ┌────────────────┐       ┌────────────────┐       ┌────────────────┐